TianBoxue-lab/ProteinWordwise/README.md

 # System Requirements

-## Hardware requirements
+## Hardware Requirements

-To run ProteinWordwise on single protein with ready-made general and family-specific dictionaries, a computer with the capability to run inference of its fundamental model, [ESM2](https://github.com/facebookresearch/esm) (T33-650B version) is required.
+To run ProteinWordwise on single protein with ready-made general and family-specific dictionaries, a computer with the capability to run inference of its fundamental model, [ESM2](https://github.com/facebookresearch/esm) (T33-650B version, either CPU or CUDA) is required.

 Creating dictionary from your own protein sequence dataset is an memory-consuming task, depending on your dataset size.
-16GB RAM can run this step for about 1000 sequences with an average sequence length of 500.
+In our test, 16GB RAM is required for a typical dataset of about 1000 sequences with an average sequence length of 500.

 ## Software Dependencies